Google Ads Guide – How to Set up an Account & Campaigns

 After you enter your billing details, the next step of the set up wizard will prompt you to select your currency details and time zone.
 Be aware, once set up these cannot be changed so choose wisely.

-A high-level overview of how to create a Campaign
+How to create a Campaign

 Select campaign settings